 FREE Online HRM Training Guides

-If you would like to read some FREE online Heart Rate Monitor Training Guides, please consider the following quality resources (these links occassionally change, please let us know if the do not go anywhere, thank you)
+If you would like to read some FREE online Heart Rate Monitor Training Guides, please consider the following quality resources (these links occasionally change, please let us know if the do not go anywhere, thank you.

 - MacMillan Cancer – Half Marathon Training Guide

 - Runner’s World – How to use a heart rate monitor guide